Zequez/SimpleGmapsMarkers/README.md

 # Simple Gmaps Markers

-Simple Gmaps Markers is a little useful library to create map with a custom marker and label without having to write a single line of JavaScript.
+Simple Gmaps Markers is a little useful library to create a Google Maps map with a custom marker and label without having to write a single line of JavaScript.

 This is a heavily used feature that often is done by using the default iframe